 Commission is applicable for S-130.

 S-130 products must be tested with Commission checks prior to release by the data producer.
 The data producer must review the check results and address any issues to ensure sufficient quality of the data products.
-It is allowable to publish the data with a quality statement which indicates non-conformance.
+Data should only be published if it passes the test.

 In terms of Commission, S-130 products must at least populate numberOfExcessItems that indicates the number of items that should not have been present in the dataset, and numberOfDuplicateFeatureInstances that indicates the total number of exact duplications of feature instances within the data.